TypeFox/monaco-languageclient/docs/introduction.md

 ### Classic Mode

-Uses standalone Monaco Editor with language client features added on top.
+Uses a standalone Monaco Editor with language client features added on top.
 This is a light-weight option that provides:

 - Core language server features
 - Smaller bundle size